canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 LINQ methods are extension methods on the `IEnumerable` type.
 This type represents objects we can loop through.
 Like, arrays, lists, dictionaries, among others.

 > _In case you missed it_...You can add methods to a type without modifying it with extension methods.
-They are static methods defined outside the declaration a type.
+They are static methods defined outside the declaration of a type.
 But, they look like normal methods when you use them.

 To work with LINQ, you need to be comfortable with delegates and lambda functions.
 A lambda function is a method with only the parameters and the body.
 To learn more about delegates and lambda functions, check my post [What the Func, Action?]({% post_url 2019-03-22-WhatTheFuncAction %}).